Pascal4419/Pascal4419/README.md

 - 👋 Hi, I’m @Pascal4419
-- 👀 I’m interested in computer hardware
+- 👀 I’m interested in computer hardware and software programming
-- 🌱 I’m currently learning computer hardware
+- 🌱 I’m currently learning java programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with java to improve my skills
-- 📫 How to reach me 07050534422
+- 📫 How to reach me 18u4419@student.mau.edu.ng
 - 😄 Pronouns: he or him
 - ⚡ Fun fact: dancing and singing